-Supervision of the application of the general policy on communication of the economic & financial, non-financial and corporate information and communication with shareholders, investors, proxy advisors and other stakeholders.
-Oversight corporate culture is aligned with its mission and values.
+- 54. The minimum duties mentioned in the preceding recommendation are: - a) Oversight of compliance with the company's corporate governance rules and internal codes of conduct, ensuring that the corporate culture is aligned with its mission and values. - b) Supervision of the application of the general policy on communication of the economic & financial, non-financial and corporate information and communication with shareholders, investors, proxy advisors and other stakeholders.
+Oversight also of how the company communicates and relates with small and medium-sized shareholders.

-b)
+- c) Periodical assessment and review of the company's corporate governance system and environmental and social policy to ensure that it fulfils its mission of promoting corporate interests and takes account of the legitimate interests of the other stakeholders, where appropriate. - d) Supervision that the company's environmental and social practices are aligned with the relevant strategy and policy. - e) Supervision and assessment of the processes of relations with different stakeholders.

+'''

+Complies [ X ] Partial compliance [ ] Explanation [ ]

+'''

-ensure that it fulfils stakeholders, wher te interests and takes account of the legitimate interests of the other d) Supervision that the company's environmental and social practices are aligned with the relevant strategy and policy. e) Supervision and assessment of the processes of relations with different stakeholders.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 55.
-The si ustainability policies c on environmental and social issues s should identify and define at least the following: a) The principles, commitments, objectives and strategy regarding shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax liability, respect for human rights and prevention of corruption and other unlawful conduct. b) The methods or sys tems for monitoring compliance v with the policies, the associated risks and management thereof. c) The mechanisms fo r supervising non-financial risks, in ncluding those related with ethics and business conduct. d) The channels for co mmunication, participation and d lialogue with stakeholders. e) Responsible comm unication practices to avoid manip oulation of information and protect integrity and honour.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 56.
-The remuneration of directors should be high enough to attract and retain directors with the desired profiles and remunerate the dedication, qualification and responsibility required by their office, but not so high as to jeopardise the independence of not executive directors.
-Complies [ X ] Explanation [ ] 57.
-Variable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock options, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension plans, retirement schemes or other welfare systems, should be limited to executive directors. holdir ng those shares until t ectors may be contemplated when it is conditional upon ill not be applicable to any shares that the director may need to Complies [ X ] Partial compliance [ ] Explanation [ ] 58. those variable remunerations, the remuneration policies should establish the limits and technical precautions required to make sure se remunerations are linked to the professional performance of their beneficiaries and do not merely derive from general and son the markets or in the company's sector of business or other similar circumstances.
+- 55. The sustainability policies on environmental and social issues should identify and define at least the following: - a) The principles, commitments, objectives and strategy regarding shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax liability, respect for human rights and prevention of corruption and other unlawful conduct. - b) The methods or systems for monitoring compliance with the policies, the associated risks and management thereof. - c) The mechanisms for supervising non-financial risks, including those related with ethics and business conduct. - d) The channels for communication, participation and dialogue with stakeholders. - e) Responsible communication practices to avoid manipulation of information and protect integrity and honour.

-Be linked to predetermined, measurable yield criteria, which consider the risk assumed to obtain a result.
+56. The remuneration of directors should be high enough to attract and retain directors with the desired profiles and remunerate the dedication, qualification and responsibility required by their office, but not so high as to jeopardise the independence of non-executive directors.

+57. Variable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock options, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension plans, retirement schemes or other welfare systems, should be limited to executive directors.

+The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon holding those shares until they retire from the board.
+This will not be applicable to any shares that the director may need to sell to pay the costs incurred in their acquisition.

+58. For variable remunerations, the remuneration policies should establish the limits and technical precautions required to make sure those remunerations are linked to the professional performance of their beneficiaries and do not merely derive from general trends on the markets or in the company's sector of business or other similar circumstances.